tw-mosip/inji-vc-renderer/kotlin/docs/inji-vc-renderer-flow.md

 ##### 5. Fetch template
 The library fetches the SVG template based on the mediaType and validates its integrity using the provided Digest Multibase hash.
-- If mediaType is `application/xml`, it extracts the SVG content from the XML enclosed in <PageSet> tag.
+- If mediaType is `application/xml`, it extracts the SVG content from the XML enclosed in <pageSet> tag.
 - If mediaType is `image/svg+xml`, it directly uses the SVG content.